intel/intel-extension-for-transformers/workflows/chatbot/inference/docker/README.md

 docker build --network=host --tag chatbotinfer:latest  ./ --build-arg http_proxy=${http_proxy} --build-arg https_proxy=${http_proxy} -f Dockerfile  --target cpu
 ```

-Mount the model files to the docker container using '-v'.
-Make sure using the absolute path for local files.
+Then mount the model files to the docker container using '-v'.
+Make sure using the absolute path for host_dir.
 ```
-docker run -it -v ${host_dir}:${mount_dir} -v /absolute/path/to/mosaicml/mpt-7b-chat:/mosaicml/mpt-7b-chat chatbotinfer:latest
+docker run -it -v ${host_dir}:${mount_dir} chatbotinfer:latest
 ```

 Note: `${host_dir}` is your local directory, `${mount_dir}` is the docker's directory.
 If you need to use proxy, add `-e http_proxy=${http_proxy} -e https_proxy=${https_proxy}`